pncoelho/azure-development-box/README.md

   - If there is no issue, just use `no-ref`
 - `summary`: is a brief description of the purpose of this branch

-The **only exception to this rule** is the `bump-release-branch` that is used to create a Release PR, that serves for approving the creation of a new release whenever code is added to `main`.
+The **only exception to this rule** is the `release-bump-branch` that is used to create a Release PR, that serves for approving the creation of a new release whenever code is added to `main`.
 You can find more info on this on the [Bumping Project Version](#bumping-project-version) and the [Release Process](#release-process) section.

 ### Commit Structure